spatie/spatie-front.js/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

-These are the JavaScript files used by Blender CMS.
+These are the JavaScript files for the front end.

 Spatie is webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).